Grovercode/MemeShare/README.md

 # MemeShare
-An app made for practicing flutter by intergrating with API's
+An app made for practicing kotlin by intergrating with API's

 # Tech Stack :
 Kotlin, XML, Android Studio, Glide , Picasso , Heroku